bifurcationkit/BifurcationKitDocs.jl/docs/src/periodicOrbitCollocation.md

 ## Jacobian and linear solvers

 We provide many different linear solvers to take advantage of the formulations or the dimensionality.
-These solvers are available through the arguement `jacobian` in the constructor of `PeriodicOrbitOCollProblem`.
+These solvers are available through the argument `jacobian` in the constructor of `PeriodicOrbitOCollProblem`.
 For example, you can pass `jacobian  = FullSparse()`.
 Note that all the internal solvers and jacobian are set up automatically, you don't need to do anything.
 However, for the sake of explanation, we detail how this works.

 ### 1. `AutoDiffDenseAnalytical()`
 The jacobian is computed with an analytical formula, works for dense matrices.
 This is the default algorithm.